Research

 Capital and Labor Taxes with Costly State Contingency (with Andrea Lanteri and Alessandro Villa)

-[2023, Review of Economic Dynamics. working paper, published version]
+[2023, Review of Economic Dynamics. working paper, published version and replication pack]

 Summary: We analyze optimal capital and labor taxes in a model where (i) the government makes noncontingent announcements about future policies and (ii) ex-post state-contingent deviations from these announcements are costly.
 With Full Commitment, optimal fiscal announcements are unbiased forecasts of future taxes.
 In the absence of commitment, announcements are strategically biased, and costly state contingency generates endogenous fiscal commitment.